Sources

 April 4: The American Interplanetary Society is formed in New York by G. Edward Pendray, David Lasser and others.

-May 17: German rocket pioneer Max Valier dies as a result of the botched experiment.
+May 17: German rocket pioneer Max Valier dies as a result of a botched engine experiment.
 (296)

 May 23: In Berlin, Klaus Riedel and Rudolph Nebel test-fire a rocket engine.
 (294)